 - Capital risk

-Not only do venture capitalists face long-term risks of losing the value of the capital they invested, they also risk recording losses as a result of liquidity constraints.
-Some of the factors that can have effects on the long-term capital risk are equity market exposure and manager quality.
+Not only do venture capitalists face long-term risks of losing the value of the capital they invested, but they also risk recording losses as a result of liquidity constraints.
+Some of the factors that can have effects on long-term capital risk are equity market exposure and manager quality.

 All across the venture capital industry, the capability of managers to generate cash and produce value from their portfolio companies differs generally.
 This makes the selection of managers a very important part of venture capital funds.
 It is also essential for Venture capitalists to track changes in the quality of personnel and any other changes that can have adverse effects on the quality of management.